hellemond/english_subtitle_creator/README.md

 5. edit 'openai_public.py' file located at .\venv\Lib\site-packages\tiktoken_ext\openai_public.py
-    - This step is also mentioned in step 3 on the linked webpage
+    - **step 3 from the linked webpage for instructions on what to edit**

 6. add missing dependency (libomp140.x86_64.dll) to .\venv\Lib\site-packages\torch\lib